WolfKP/Present/README.md

     SQLALCHEMY_DATABASE_URI = "sqlite:///site.db"  # Adjust as needed
     ```

-## Local Usage
+## Running Locally

-- To try the application on your local machine, navigate to the cloned repository in your terminal, activate the virtual environment, do `flask run`, and then go to http://127.0.0.1:5000/ in your browser.
+- To run the application after installation, navigate to the cloned repository in your terminal, activate the virtual environment, do `flask run`, and then go to http://127.0.0.1:5000/ in your browser.

 ## Deployment